Deng Xiaoping Theory: 14th National Congress report

+The report also highlighted the insistence in Deng Xiaoping Theory on upholding the Four Cardinal Principles to ensure the country does not peacefully evolve into capitalism and opposes bourgeois liberalization and its ideology.

 Relation to Maoism

 Deng Xiaoping Theory downplays the Maoist focus on class struggle on the basis that that struggle would become an obstacle to China's economic development.
 It maintains that it upholds communism, the dictatorship of the proletariat, leadership of the Communist Party, Marxism–Leninism, and Mao Zedong Thought.
 Under this view, upholding Mao Zedong Thought does not mean blindly imitating Mao's actions without much deviation as seen in the government of Hua Guofeng, and that doing so would "contradict Mao Zedong Thought".

 According to academic Richard Baum, little evidence of Mao's approach survived in Deng.